Affirmative Action Discriminates Against White Men? Give Me a Break!

 default of his race and gender (Caucasian and male) in positions of power and authority could

-consider himself excluded because neither of the top two Democratic candidates, in one national
+consider himself excluded because neither of the top two Democratic candidates, for the first national

 election in the nation's history, fit that default.